-But they can still be very useful.
+But they can still be useful.
 Let’s take a look.

 1. How Do External GPUs Work?

-Once you have it set up, your computer routes graphics requests to the external GPU instead of the one supplied with the computer.
-This will get you better graphics performance, as laptops generally don’t have much graphical processing power.
-(You can use this setup for a desktop, too, but it’s much more common for laptops.)
+Once you have it set up, your computer routes graphics requests to the external GPU instead of the default one supplied with your computer.
+In theory, this process will get you better graphics performance as, by and large, laptops don’t have much graphical processing power.
+(Bear in mind that you can use an external GPU for your desktop, but they are much more common for laptops.)

 By using the bigger, more powerful card, you get better graphical performance.
 Maybe even enough to play some graphically intense games.
 Sounds great, right?

 Unfortunately, using an external GPU doesn’t give you the same performance as it would if you had the same GPU mounted internally.
 How much performance do you lose, then?
 Estimates put the loss at around 10 to 15 percent.
 That isn’t a big deal, especially considering the monstrous capacity of the latest high-end graphics cards you can buy today.

 However, the loss is something worth knowing about.
 If you’re hoping to play the latest AAA titles on ultra-high settings, an external laptop GPU setup might not do it for you.
 That’s not to say the external GPU won’t improve the graphical performance of your laptop; it definitely will.
 But the gains might not be as game-changing as you think.